waynegraham/registry.clir.org/_projects/2015-obituaries-and-unprocessed-news-clippings-from-the-.md

 ---
 layout: project
-title: "Obituaries and unprocessed news clippings from The Works Progress Administration Index and Clipping bureau collection at Washington State University."
+title: Obituaries and unprocessed news clippings from The Works Progress Administration Index and Clipping bureau collection at Washington State University.
 ---